mid2SUPAERO/ecoHALE/README.md

 ## Installation

-Note: This version of OpenAeroStruct is under active development and may not function as expected.
-We highly recommend that you use the latest stable release, found under the `releases` tab at the top of this Github page.

 To use OpenAeroStruct, you must first install OpenMDAO 1.7.1 by following the instructions here: https://github.com/openmdao/openmdao.
 If you are unfamiliar with OpenMDAO and wish to modify the internals of OpenAeroStruct, you should examine the OpenMDAO documentation at http://openmdao.readthedocs.io/en/1.7.0/.
 The tutorials provided with OpenMDAO, especially The Sellar Problem, are helpful to understand the basics of using OpenMDAO to solve an optimization problem.

 Next, clone this repository: